airookie17/BDIATextToVideo/README.md

 ```
 #### Modifying Parameters

-- `prompts`: The text prompts to generate the video.
+- `prompt`: The text prompt to generate the video.
+- `num_inference_steps`: The number of inference steps.
 - `num_frames`: The number of frames in the video.
-- `num_inference_steps`: The number of inference steps.
 - `seed`: The random seed for reproducibility.
+- `scheduler_type`: The type of scheduler (ddim or bdia-ddim).
-- `gamma`: The gamma value for the BDIA-DDIM scheduler.
+- `gamma`: The gamma value for the BDIA-DDIM scheduler (only applicable if scheduler_type is bdia-ddim).
+- `output_folder`: The folder where the generated video will be saved.
+- `video_name`: The name of the output video file.

 ## Custom BDIADDIMScheduler